Fact sheet: Capping—sediments

 Materials and Storage

-When treatment components are incorporated into the cap, treatment materials may also be stored on-site.
-Some commonly used amendments are activated carbon, apatite, organophylic clay, zeolites, low-permeability clays, nutrients, and zero-valent iron.
+When vapour and/or water treatment components and treatment systems are incorporated into the cap, they may also be stored on-site.

-• Soluble and buoyant capping materials and amendments may enter the water column during placement, causing increased loading into the water column and potential migration downstream.
-Contaminant resuspension into the water column may occur during sediment cap placement, or if capping is combined with alternate in situ remediation technologies.
+Soluble and buoyant capping materials and amendments may enter the water column during placement, causing increased loading in the water column and potential downstream migration.
+Resuspension of contaminants in the water column may occur during placement of the sediment cover.
+The timing of the remediation work should be selected to minimize migration.

-• Surface water run-off from the unprotected materials can enter the water body, and may negatively affect the native biota.
+Surface water run-off from unprotected materials may enter the waterbody (if storage has not been properly organized).
 Stockpiled material should be covered/contained, and potential run-off should be captured and treated prior to discharge.

-• Vapour-phase discharges are typically limited to equipment exhaust, but may also occur through off-gassing.
-Biodegradation, particularly for hydrocarbons, may lead to off-gassing (such as carbon dioxide, ammonia and methane and/or hydrogen sulphide) under the in situ cap.
-To prevent gas releases to the environment, vents should be included in cap designs where the formation of potentially noxious gases is likely.
+Biodegradation of contaminants or organic matter, for example, may lead to off-gassing (such as carbon dioxide, ammonia and methane and/or hydrogen sulphide) under the cap.
+Vents should be included in cap designs to prevent gas releases into the environment, where potentially noxious gases are likely formed.

 Recommended analyses for detailed characterization